erkannt/lgbtq-roma-sinti-action-group/content/get-support/index.md

 ## For Parents & Carers

-For Parents & Carers: If you are a parent or carer of an LGBTI+ Traveller or Roma or you think your child might be LGBTI+ you find some advice and resources [here](/for-parents).
+If you are a parent or carer of an LGBTI+ Traveller or Roma or you think your child might be LGBTI+ you find some advice and resources [here](/for-parents).

 ## Peer-Research Unveiling Inequality

+*COMING SOON*

+Peer-Research Report

-COMING SOON Peer-Research Report Unveiling Inequality - Experiences of LGBTI+ Travellers and Roma.
+> " Unveiling Inequality - Experiences of LGBTI+ Travellers and Roma ".

 [Find out more](/what-we-do/research)